 - 1 pinch sea salt

-- 2 tbsp granulated sweetener, Golden Monkfruit, coconut sugar, or brown sugar
+- 2 tablespoon granulated sweetener, Golden Monkfruit, coconut sugar, or brown sugar

 Vanilla Glaze (0ptional)